-- 23.3.11.1 pay the reasonable costs associated with obtaining and/or maintaining such accreditation, including the cost of accreditation fees and compulsory continued professional development training/course fees; and - 23.3.11.2 grant paid leave to attend course requirements in accordance with sub-clause 23.3.7. - 23.3.11.3 Council will reimburse to an employee the reasonable cost of the fee payable by the employee for membership of a professional organisation provided: - 23.3.11.3.1 The membership is directly relevant to the qualifications held by the employee and skills required to be used in the position held by the employee as determined by the position description. - 23.3.11.3.2 The fee is required to be paid by the employee no less than annually. - 23.3.11.3.3 Sub-clause 23.3.11.1 shall continue to be observed while the employee is on paid leave and/or unpaid parental leave. - 23.3.11.3.4 The employee provides proof of payment of the fee to Council within two months of making the payment. - 23.3.11.4 Employees who are required to either hold professional qualifications or complete further professional qualifications which is outlined as a requirement in their position description, shall have access to continuing professional development (CPD) that is consistent with the training plan for their position as follows: - 20.3.11.4.1 10 hours per annum, or - 20.3.11.4.2 in accordance with legislated CPD requirements, whichever is the greater. - 20.3.11.4.3 Nothing in this clause prevents an employer and employee from agreeing to additional CPD training.
+- 20.3.11.1 pay the reasonable costs associated with obtaining and/or maintaining such accreditation, including the cost of accreditation fees and compulsory continued professional development training/course fees; and - 20.3.11.2 grant paid leave to attend course requirements in accordance with sub-clause 20.3.7. - 20.3.11.3 Council will reimburse to an employee the reasonable cost of the fee payable by the employee for membership of a professional organisation provided: - 20.3.11.3.1 The membership is directly relevant to the qualifications held by the employee and skills required to be used in the position held by the employee as determined by the position description. - 20.3.11.3.2 The fee is required to be paid by the employee no less than annually; - 20.3.11.3.3 Subclause 20.3.11.1 shall continue to be observed while the employee is on paid leave and/or unpaid parental leave. - 20.3.11.3.4 The employee provides proof of payment of the fee to Council within two months of making the payment

-23.4 Career Development
+20.4 Career Development